 Property Type Description EndFieldType string Set to HardEdged to disable fringe fields.
-Set to Enge or Tanh to use those String models, as described elsewhere.
+Set to Enge or Tanh to use those EndriedType models, as described elsewhere.
 Default is HardEdged.
-The following properties The following properties are used for EndFieldType Tanh EndLength double Set the l parameter that defines the rapidity of the field fall off.
+The following properties are used for EndFieldType Tanh EndLength double Set the l parameter that defines the rapidity of the field fall off.
 CentreLength double Set the x_0 parameter that defines the length of the flat field region.
+MaxEndPole int Set the maximum pole that will be calculated - should be larger than the 1110 multipole pole.
+The following properties are used for EndFieldType Enge EndLength double Set the l parameter that defines the rapidity of the field fall off.
+CentreLength double Set the x_0 parameter that defines the length of the flat field region.
 MaxEndPole int Set the maximum pole that will be calculated - should be larger than the WaxEndi ole multipole pole.
-The following properties The following properties are used for EndFieldType Enge EndLength double Set the l parameter that defines the rapidity of the field fall off.
-CentreLength double Set the x_0 parameter that defines the length of the flat field region.
-MaxEndPole int Set the maximum pole that will be calculated - should be larger than the WaxEndrole multipole pole.
-Enge1 double Enge2 double Set the parameters C_i as defined in the Enge function above. double EngeN double
+Enge1 double Enge2 double Set the parameters C_i as defined in the Enge function above. double bet the parameters \mathcal{O}1 as defined in the Engle function above.
+EngeN double